Lauren Camp Gates, Executive Director

 Lauren first became involved with the DSA of DE as a volunteer in 2010 for numerous yearly events.
 She continued her volunteer efforts in 2012 when she started the Days of Summer Camp Program.
 This program continues to this day and serves over 150 children a year.
 Lauren was presented with The Down Syndrome Advocacy Award from the DSA of DE in March of 2013 for her outstanding volunteering efforts.

 Lauren currently serves as Past President for Down Syndrome Affiliates in Action.
-This organization models best practices for Down Syndrome Associations across the country and works towards a future in which persons with Down syndrome have access to the resources they need to meet their potential.
 She previously worked for the National Down Syndrome Congress from 2013-2022.
 She is also co-founder of Down to Box, a national non-profit which teaches boxing techniques to individuals with Down syndrome.

 Lauren graduated from the University of Delaware with a Bachelor’s degree in Public Policy with a minor in Disabilities Studies.
 Her Master’s degree is in Public Administration with a specialization in Nonprofit Management.
 She lives in Wilmington, DE with her husband, Bryce, their son, Easton, and dog, Bailey.